-Beginning in 2012, the Compensation Committee established a bonus pool for Named Executive Officers and other key executives of the Company based on 6% of net income of the Company achieved in the 2012 Fiscal Year intended to comply with the provisions of Section 162(m) of the Code.
+For the 2013 Fiscal Year, the Compensation Committee established a bonus pool for Named Executive Officers and other key executives of the Company based on 6% of net income of the Company achieved in the 2013 Fiscal Year intended to comply with the provisions of Section 162(m) of the Code.
 Net income was selected because it is highly correlated with stock price performance.
-The Compensation Committee also fixed for each executive his or her maximum share of the 2012 bonus pool, which was 30% for Mr. Rosenfeld and 14% for each of the other Named Executive Officers.
-In the 2012 Fiscal Year, the Company achieved net income of \$119,626,000, which resulted in a bonus pool of \$7,176,560.
-The Compensation Committee determined to pay to the Named Executive Officers bonuses that were significantly below their individual target awards for the 2012 Fiscal Year and to pay the bonuses in a combination of cash and restricted shares of Common Stock.
-Accordingly, on March 15, 2013, the Company paid performance-based cash bonuses of \$250,000 to each of Messrs.
-Rosenfeld, Dharia, and \$100,000 to Mr. Schmertz and, on March 15, 2013, granted 20,000, 11,043 and 10,000 restricted shares of Common Stock to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela, respectively, for performance in the 2012 Fiscal Year each of which restricted shares weres in five equal annual installments.
-Ms. Varela did not receive a cash bonus based on the net income of the Company in the 2012 Fiscal Year.
-In accordance with applicable SEC rules, the Summary Compensation Table included in this Proxy Statement contains these cash bonuses but does not report the grant date fair value of these restricted stock awards because, while earned in 2012, the grants were not made until after the close of the 2012 Fiscal Year.
-The 2013 Summary Compensation Table to be included in our proxy statement for our 2014 Annual Meeting of Stockholders will contain the grant date fair value of these restricted stock awards to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela provided these individua
+The Compensation Committee also fixed for each executive his or her maximum share of the 2013 bonus pool, which was 30% for Mr. Rosenfeld and 14% for each of the other Named Executive Officers.
+In the 2013 Fiscal Year, the Company achieved net income of \$132,007,000, which resulted in a bonus pool of \$7,920,420.
+The Compensation Committee determined to pay to the Named Executive Officers bonuses that were significantly below their individual target awards for the 2013 Fiscal Year and to pay the bonuses in a combination of cash and restricted shares of Common Stock.
+Accordingly, on March 17, 2014, the Company paid performance-based cash bonuses of \$225,000 to each of Messrs.
+Rosenfeld, Dharia, and Sinha and \$100,000 to Mr. Schmertz and, on March 17, 2014, granted 22,265, 10,995 and 15,118 restricted shares of Common Stock to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela, respectively, for performance in the 2013 Fiscal Year, each of which restricted stock awards vests in five equal annual installments.
+Ms. Varela received a \$76,000 cash bonus based on the increase in Wholesale Division EBIT of the Company in the 2013 Fiscal Year.
+In accordance with applicable SEC rules, the Summary Compensation Table included in this Proxy Statement contains these cash bonuses but does not report the grant date fair value of these restricted stock awards because, while earned in 2013, the grants were not made until after the close of the 2013 Fiscal Year.
+The 2014 Summary Compensation Table to be included in our proxy statement for our 2015 Annual Meeting of Stockholders will contain the grant date fair value of these restricted stock awards to Mr. Rosenfeld, Mr

 The decision to pay cash bonuses to Messrs.
-Rosenfeld, Dharia, Sinha and Schmertz and to award restricted shares of Common Stock to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela for the 2012 Fiscal Year and the amount of each such Named Executive Officer's bonus was determined at the discretion of the Compensation Committee but within the parameters of the bonus pool for Named Executive Officers.
-The Compensation Committee evaluated a variety of indicators of the Company's overall financial performance, including revenue growth and profitability, and assessed and made subjective judgments as to each of these executive's individual contribution towards the Company's performance in the 2012 Fiscal Year in determining whether to pay bonuses to these executives and establishing the amounts to be paid.
+Rosenfeld, Dharia, Sinha and Schmertz and to award restricted shares of Common Stock to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela for the 2013 Fiscal Year and the amount of each such Named Executive Officer's bonus was determined at the discretion of the Compensation Committee but within the parameters of the bonus pool for Named Executive Officers.
+The Compensation Committee evaluated a variety of indicators of the Company's overall financial performance, including revenue growth and profitability, and assessed and made subjective judgments as to each of these executive's individual contribution towards the Company's performance in the 2013 Fiscal Year in determining whether to pay bonuses to these executives and establishing the amounts to be paid.
 With respect to the determination to award bonuses to Messrs.
 Dharia, Sinha and Schmertz and Ms. Varela, the Compensation Committee also considered the recommendations of the Chief Executive Officer, Mr. Rosenfeld.

-The Compensation Committee consulted Reda & Associates regarding the establishment of the bonus pool and the individual target awards for the 2012 Fiscal Year to ensure the bonus pool and the individual target awards were within market range for each executive.
+The Compensation Committee consulted Reda & Associates regarding the establishment of the bonus pool and the individual target awards for the 2013 Fiscal Year to ensure the bonus pool and the individual target awards were within market range for each executive.